platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 6. Add a record forwarding requests from {{<variable "YOUR_DOMAIN" >}} to `www.`{{<variable "YOUR_DOMAIN" >}}.

-The following DNS providers are known to support both apex forwarding and advanced DNS configurations simultaneously:
+The following DNS providers are known to support both domain forwarding and advanced DNS configurations:

 * [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/385/2237/how-to-redirect-a-url-for-a-domain/)